 - Breathable: Having sweat building up inside the gloves can become extremely uncomfortable.
 Always look for a pair of gloves that has breathable material on the back of the hand.
 It will prevent sweat build up and keep the hands cooler.
 The sweat build-up may lead to some fungus infections.

 - Good Grip: Parkour requires an excellent grip.
 Always choose gauntlets that have a non-slip material on the palms and fingers.
 It will prevent your hands from slipping in general and even when your hands get sweaty.

 - Secure Wrists: Always select a pair of gloves that have a safe wrist strap.
 This strap will prevent the hands from sliding around inside the gloves.
 It will also help you secure a good grip while climbing and jumping.

 - Quality Material: Gloves made with specially treated leather are the best choice when it comes to quality content.
 This material ensures that the pair lasts longer.
 Additional features like double stitching and reinforced fingertips make it last longer.

 - Right Size: There are many sizes of gloves available in the market.
 There are color choices available as well.
 Always choose the right fit and colors that suit your personality as well.

-- Perfect Style: There are two major types of Parkour gloves available in the market – full finger and fingerless gloves.
+- Perfect Style: There are two major types of PK gloves available in the market – full finger and fingerless gloves.
 Your personal preference of look and feel will decide which pair you need.